 10:30 Drive 13 minutes to Iolani Palace.
 Entry fee: $21.75.
 Guided tours were booked so we opted for the audio tour with a hand held device.
 This gave us much more flexibility.
 Entry is still timed but reservations are not needed.
 The only royal palace in the United States should be on everyone’s list of things to do in Honolulu.
 It will make you think about the past and actions taken by our country.
 We found metered parking available inside the palace gates.

-12:00 Drive 9 minutes to Makani Catamaran Tours. $83.74 per person.
+12:00 Drive 9 minutes to Makani Catamaran Tours. $106.63 per person.
+This was a big highlight!
 Parking is available near the boat and there are a variety of nice looking and popular food trucks for a quick lunch break before the 12:30 check-in.
 Reservations are required for the 1:00 afternoon sail.
 We had a blast cruising along the Waikiki coastline and past Diamond Head.
 Ship is casual, the crew are friendly and you get a free drink too.
 These were among our best Waikiki photo opportunities ever.

-At 6:00pm we were back in the car and drove to Waimea Bay for sunset and Haleiwa for dinner.
+At 6:00pm we were back in the car and drove to Waimea Bay for an awesome sunset then on to Haleiwa for dinner.
 From there it was an easy hour drive back to the lights of Waikiki.

 Now it’s your turn.
 Try a Go Card Oahu and let us know how you planned your day.